xcfem/xc/src/solution/analysis/readme.md

 - DOF numberer: This object determines the mapping between equation numbers and degrees-of-freedom -- how degrees-of-freedom are numbered.
 - System of equations/solver:  within the solution algorithm, it specifies how to store and solve the system of equations in the analysis.

+## Contents

+        - algorithm: SolutionAlgorithm class and 2 subdirectories:
+                equiSolnAlgo: Linear, NewtonRaphson and ModifiedNewton
+                domainDecompAlgo: DomainDecompAlgo
+        - analysis: the Analysis, StaticAnalysis, and some others
+        - handler: ConstraintHandler, PenaltyConstraintHandler and PlainHandler
+        - integrator: Integrator, IncrementalIntegrator, LoadControl, ArcLength, StaticIntegrator, TransientIntegrator and Newmark
+        - model: AnalysisModel and its iterators.
+        - numberer: DOF_Numberer

 ## References